-The Senior High School invites professors from various Kansai University faculties to give seminars and lectures in thinking skills, review and judge student presentations, cover specialized topics for extra-curriculum classes, and provide guidance to students during project-based classes.
-This in-depth guidance combined with the appeal of specialized knowledge, stimulates intellectual curiosity, while enhancing student's learning.
+The Senior High School invites professors from various Kansai University faculties to give seminars and lectures on thinking skills, review and judge student presentations, cover specialized topics for extracurricular classes, and provide guidance to students during project-based classes.
+This in-depth guidance combined with the appeal of specialized knowledge stimulates intellectual curiosity, while enhancing student's learning.

-Data on Educational Paths after Graduation (for the 137 students who graduated in FY 2021)
+Data on Educational Paths after Graduation (for the 138 students who graduated in FY 2022)